telerik/winforms-docs/telerik-presentation-framework/shapes/donut-shape.md

 ---
 title: Donut Shape
-page_title: Donut Shape| UI for WinForms Documentation
+page_title: Donut Shape| Telerik Presentation Framework
 description: This article shows how you can create and use the supported shapes.
 slug: winforms/telerik-presentation-framework/donut-shape
 tags: donut-shape